 A separate application is required for summer fellowships administered by the Audre and Bernard Rapoport Center for Human Rights and Justice.
-The application deadline is March 11, 2022.
 See the Rapoport Center website for information.

 SPSP applications will be reviewed on a rolling basis and each approved student will be notified by email.
-Applications received by noon on March 11, 2022, will be considered for named fellowships.
-The final deadline for all applications is midnight on May 13, 2022.
+Applications received by noon on Friday, March 10, 2023, will be considered for named fellowships.
+Students who wish to apply for a named fellowship will indicate their interest and provide a short statement on the general application form.
+The final deadline for all applications is midnight on Monday, May 8, 2023.

 The Justice Center will administer the program through Canvas.
 To start the application process, send an email to email@example.com and you will be added to the SPSP Canvas site within 2-3 days (and receive a notification email from Canvas).
 Application instructions and all forms are on Canvas.

-- evaluate their work experience using the CSO evaluation form for public service positions.
+- Evaluate the work experience using the CSO evaluation form

-- appear in a photographs on the law school website, and
+- Appear in a photograph on the law school website (see examples here)